 - Langafel CE Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use policies and online safety policy. - Langafel CE Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Further information can be found in acceptable use policies and online safety policy. - Langafel CE Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Anna Beard a member of the senior leadership team and Paul Harrison governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges

-6.4 Remote Learning
+6.4 Remote/Online Learning

-- Langafel CE Primary will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers or agreed systems such as Microsoft 365 - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy and code of conduct and Acceptable Use Policies.

-- Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)
+- Langafel CE Primary will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers or agreed systems such as Microsoft 365 - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy and code of conduct and Acceptable Use Policies. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)